codeforboston/mbta-ninja/README.md

 ## Deployment

 MBTA Ninja is deployed on [Heroku](http://heroku.com).
-Here's a quick guide to getting it up and running so you don't have to suffer too muh to get it set up.
+Below is a quick guide to getting it up and running so you don't have to suffer too muh to get it set up.
 If you dont have a heroku account, make one becore you start.

 ### Make a heroku app